harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 No, We dont have RBAC for Input Sets.
 Please read more on input sets in the following [Documentation](https://developer.harness.io/docs/platform/pipelines/input-sets/)

-### Is it expected that, after pushing a new artifact to an initially empty Docker repository linked to a trigger, the trigger's status shifts from `pending` to `success` only triggering the pipeline upon the second push ?
+### Is it expected that, after pushing a new artifact to an initially empty Docker repository linked to a trigger, the trigger's status shifts from pending to success only triggering the pipeline upon the second push?

 Upon creating or updating a trigger, there's a five to ten-minute delay before the polling job initiates and the trigger becomes operational.
 It's advised to wait for this duration before pushing the artifact, according to general recommendations from the deployment platform.
 After 5-10 mins of the trigger status turns success, any tag collected should trigger the pipeline.

-### Can we use Infra variable in service config yaml(Like to use this variable as artefact path etc)
+### Can we use Infra variable in service config YAML (Like to use this variable as artifact path etc)?
 No the Infra variable will not be available for service config, these Infra variable can be used in deployment manifest etc but not is service config as these variable will resolve in later part of deployment

-### "Is there an expression, such as '\<+pipeline.stages.Deploy.strategy.finalStatus>', to get the status of a stage outside of the looping strategy?"
+### Is there an expression, such as "\<+pipeline.stages.Deploy.strategy.finalStatus>", to get the status of a stage outside of the looping strategy?
-The expression "\<+strategy.currentStatus>" only works within the context of the looping strategy, there is no expression like "\<+pipeline.stages.Deploy.strategy.finalStatus>" to get the status of a stage outside of the looping strategy.
+The expression `\<+strategy.currentStatus>` only works within the context of the looping strategy, there is no expression like `\<+pipeline.stages.Deploy.strategy.finalStatus>` to get the status of a stage outside of the looping strategy.

-You can try using the expression "\<+pipeline.stages.STAGE_ID.status>" to get the status of a specific stage.
+You can try using the expression `\<+pipeline.stages.STAGE_ID.status>` to get the status of a specific stage.

 ### I have a pipeline containing different stages DEV-QA-UAT-PROD.
-In UAT I'm using Canary deployment and in PROD it's Blue-Green.
-In these scenarios how Harness provides proper Roll Back strategies?
+In UAT I'm using Canary deployment and in PROD it's Blue Green.
+In these scenarios how Harness provides proper rollback strategies?
 Harness provides a declarative rollback feature that can perform rollbacks effectively in different deployment scenarios.

 For Canary deployment in UAT, you can define the percentage of traffic to route to the new version and set up conditions to switch traffic between the old and new versions.
 If an anomaly is detected during the canary deployment, Harness will automatically trigger a rollback to the previous version.